tnhuynh09/BrownThumbWeb/README.md

 Get started by creating an account to start adding plants to your profile.
 Create progress journals for each plants you owned to keep track of its progress.

 ## Technologies Used
-Python, Flask, PostgreSQL, SQLAlchemy, Jinja, Javascript, HTML, CSS, Boostrap
+Python, Flask, PostgreSQL, SQLAlchemy, Jinja, Javascript, HTML, CSS, Bootstrap

 ## External API